 Developing a strong and secure understanding of maths concepts and number fluency provides children with the knowledge to solve abstract calculations.
 Before moving to problem solving and being able to explain and justify how they calculated an answer or solved a problem.
 Daily mathematics lesson provide opportunities for problem solving, reasoning and mathematical investigations.

-To help parents support maths learning at home we added links to maths games, we hope that you enjoy and find these useful.
+To help parents support maths learning at home we have added links to maths games, we hope that you enjoy and find these useful.